ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 - Backups are restorable across accounts, but only through the API and only if the user that is running the restore has access to both the source and destination accounts.
 - {{site.data.keyword.databases-for}} backups are not downloadable.
 If you need a local backup, use the appropriate software.
 For example, [pg_dump](https://www.postgresql.org/docs/9.6/static/backup-dump.html){: .external} is an effective tool for managing PostgreSQL backups.
 - {{site.data.keyword.databases-for-cassandra_full}} does not support reenablement.
 After an instance is disabled, that instance must be restored from a backup.

-Restore is currently available through the CLI, API, and Terraform.
-{: note}

 For information on taking an on-demand backup, see [Taking an on-demand backup](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=cli#ondemand-backup).